📦 FREE shipping on orders over £25 | Call us on 0333 123 0880

 Richard Coekin

-Richard Coekin is CEO of the London-wide Co-Mission church-planting network and Senior Pastor of Dundonald Church, one of Co-Mission's churches in South West London.
+Richard Coekin is the Director of Reach Ministries UK.
+Before that, Richard served as Senior Pastor of Dundonald Church, SW London, and Founder and CEO of the Co-Mission church-planting network.
 A renowned Bible teacher and the author of several books including Our Father and Ephesians For You, Richard is married to Sian and they have five children.

 Featured product